aleamb/simple-snake/README.md

 ## Running simple-snake

-- Open snake.html in any web browser with HTML5 and ES6 support.
+- Open snake.html in any web browser with HTML5  support.

 - Or via Nodejs, run: